spotswoodb/mvp_backend/notes.md

 - Don't create container until I'm working on the page in the App

 From tutorials:
-- Update Hits controller with errors
+- Update Hits controller with errors in Rails
-- Ask Laura about 7 blog articles
+- Create form component
+- Know what is happening with state in the useSelector function in PlayersContainer
+- Shorten the list of batters and hits

+Study:
+- Version control is so important and easy to get caught up in if you're new to development
+- Understand what RESTful routing is

+Futher
+  First:
+- Bring in R code to create graphs based on player data i.e. projecting data

+  Later:
+- Add users